Xerophayze/XeroFlow/README.md

    ```

 3. **Run the Setup:**
-   Run the setup script to install Python, pip, and other necessary dependencies:
+   Run the setup script to install necessary dependencies:
    ```
    setup.bat
    ```